Where To See Wild Kangaroos in Melbourne Via Public Bus

 Seeing Kangaroo in Westerfolds Park

-The park fills the inside of a horseshoe bend in the Yara River surrounded on three sides by the river and capped off by a busy four-lane divided road.
+The park fills the inside of a horseshoe bend in the Yarra River surrounded on three sides by the river and capped off by a busy four-lane divided road.
 If kangaroos are there, they’re trapped inside, I thought.

 We followed a paved road that ended in a circle.
 From there a series of trails cut in every direction across the park.
 We picked the longest trail that follows the shape of the river but is inland from the riverbank.